 Join our monthly newsletter to get relevant updates from the Office of LGBTQI Life.
 LGBTQI speakers, films, and events that are open to faculty/staff are featured regularly.

-TuesGAY Lunch is a monthly faculty/staff LGBTQI & Ally lunch for information chat and conversation.
-Join our email list to get updates as to the dates/location of these lunches.
+Faculty/staff LGBTQI & Ally happy hours occur monthly during the year for informal chat and conversation.
+Join our email list to get updates as to the dates/location of these gatherings.

 Be the Change.